telosnetwork/rng-oracle-bridge/README.md

 `npm test`

 You can find and configure the tests in the `tests` directory.
-By default, they run on testnet.
+By default, they run on testnet but best practice would be a local node with system contracts and oracles setup.

 ### DEPLOY